rafaelcunha2013/vehicle-platoon-gym/README.md

 ## Environment

-A unidimensional platoon vehicle.
-Agent should learn how to switch between different paramenters of an Adaptive Cruise Control to increase fuel efficiency.
+We create a longitudinal platoon vehicle environment.
+The agent should learn when to switch between different paramenters of an Adaptive
+Cruise Control to increase fuel efficiency.
 From [Cunha, Rafael F., et al. "Reducing fuel consumption in platooning systems through reinforcement learning."
 IFAC-PapersOnLine 55.15 (2022): 99-104.](https://www.sciencedirect.com/science/article/pii/S2405896322010266).